ign-saurav/tt-metal/models/experimental/MapTR/README.md

 ## Features

-- ✅ **Inference-only**: All training code has been removed for a clean inference codebase
-- ✅ **Automatic checkpoint download**: Checkpoints are automatically downloaded when needed
 - ✅ **Comprehensive testing**: PCC (Pearson Correlation Coefficient) tests for all components
 - ✅ **Demo visualization**: Full demo script with visualization capabilities
 - ✅ **Modular architecture**: Clean separation of PyTorch reference and TTNN implementations